How to Develop a Stellar Scrum Product Backlog

 - The specifications of the item

-The backlog should have clearly defined, high-priority items at the time and vague items that are not a priority at the bottom.
+The backlog should have clearly defined, high-priority items at the top and vague items that are not a priority at the bottom.
 If an item has no value, it should not be added to the backlog.

 4. Update the backlog regularly